Sreejan-Patel/Clash-of-Clans-Jr./README.md

 - **TownHall**
     - 4x3 tiles is the central and most important building in the base
 - **Cannons**
-    - 2 Cannons of 2x3 are the weapons of the defender which targets the enemy's troops
+    - 2 Cannons of 2x3 are the weapons of the defender which targets the enemy's barbarians
     - The range of the cannons are 5 tiles from the centre of the building
     - Shoots once per second